thebigfilecom/thebigfile-com-dev/how-it-works/3_governance/01_network-nervous-system-nns.subpage.md

 # The Network Nervous System (NNS)

 The Network Nervous System (NNS) is the DAO that controls the BigFile blockchain.
-It is an open, permissionless governance system, where everyone can participate by staking BF utility tokens in so-called _neurons_.
+It is an open, permissionless governance system, where everyone can participate by staking BIG utility tokens in so-called _neurons_.
 Decisions are made by voting on _proposals_, which can be submitted by anyone.

 ## Governance participation
 Governance participants are called _neurons_.
-Neurons are created by locking BF utility tokens for a specified period of time.
+Neurons are created by locking BIG utility tokens for a specified period of time.
 The NNS is a stake-based governance system, where a neuron's voting power is depending on three main factors:
-1) the amount of BF tokens the neuron stakes
+1) the amount of BIG tokens the neuron stakes
 2) the neuron's _dissolve delay_ which is the duration of the staking period
 3) the neuron's _age_, which on a high level is the time since the tokens have been staked.